tlsfuzzer/python-ecdsa/README.md

 (there's also `gmpy` version, execute it using `tox -e speedgmpy`)

-For comparison, a highly optimised implementation (including curve-specific assembly for some curves), like the one in OpenSSL 1.1.1d, provides following performance numbers on the same machine.
+For comparison, a highly optimised implementation (including curve-specific assembly for some curves), like the one in OpenSSL 1.1.1d, provides the following performance numbers on the same machine.
 Run `openssl speed ecdsa` and `openssl speed ecdh` to reproduce it:
 ```
                               sign    verify    sign/s verify/s